 Yes.
 If you are a Procore Administrator or if you have 'Admin' permissions on the project's Admin tool, you can enable the Change Events tool on new projects.
 However, before enabling the tool, make sure that your end users have NOT created any change orders.

-If your project users have created one (1) or more change orders, you MUST submit a request to your Procore point of contact who will run a migration script prior to enabling the Change Orders tool.
+If your project users have created one (1) or more change orders, you MUST submit a request to your Procore point of contact who will run a migration script before enabling the Change Events tool.
 See Change Order Migration Process below.

 To maintain the integrity of your project's financial data, Procore strongly recommends that you do NOT disable the Change Events tool after it has been enabled on a project.
 While a Procore Administrator does have the ablity to submit a request to firstname.lastname@example.org to disable the tool on the backend of the Procore web application, doing so is discouraged and can result in the following:

 - Loss of change event reporting capabilities.
 This includes all of the project's change events information, such as Change Events, Rough Order of Magnitude (ROM), and Request for Quote (RFQ) data.